zensense/zensense.github.io/resume_2022.md

 ### Work Experience

-#### University of Arizona Libraries
+**University of Arizona Libraries**
 2014 - present

-As an **Application Systems Analyst Developer, Sr.**, I maintain software for the University of Arizona Libraries' Tech Services/Strategies (TeSS) department including learning tools, digital collections, database portals, repository access and metadata analysis, as well as the main Libraries' website.
+As an _Application Systems Analyst Developer, Sr._, I maintain software for the University of Arizona Libraries' Tech Services/Strategies (TeSS) department including learning tools, digital collections, database portals, repository access and metadata analysis, as well as the main Libraries' website.

-#### Wick Newspaper Properties
+**Wick Newspaper Properties**
 2012 - 2014

-As a **Web Developer, Sr.**, I created and maintained web properties and applications for 15 different newspapers, including journalism sites such as the [Frontiersman](https://www.frontiersman.com/) and [The Green Valley News and Sahuarita Sun](https://www.gvnews.com/), and the [Tucson Weekly](https://www.tucsonweekly.com/), of course.
+As a _Web Developer, Sr._, I created and maintained web properties and applications for 15 different newspapers, including journalism sites such as the [Frontiersman](https://www.frontiersman.com/) and [The Green Valley News and Sahuarita Sun](https://www.gvnews.com/), and the [Tucson Weekly](https://www.tucsonweekly.com/), of course.
 I developed a JavaScript library for live newsstand geolocation and status via the then-new Google Tools API, helping to increase the visibility of physical newsstands in towns like Anchorage, AK.
 I also developed a streetcam integration project to help drivers avoid congestion in small towns, before Google Maps started displaying drive times and traffic updates.

-#### Tucson Newspapers Incorporated (Gannett Enterprises)
-2008 - 2012
+**Tucson Newspapers Incorporated (Gannett Enterprises)** 2008 - 2012

-As a **Web Developer** for the Arizona Daily Star and the Tucson Citizen, I maintained programming for the two high-availability properties.
+As a _Web Developer_ for the Arizona Daily Star and the Tucson Citizen, I maintained programming for the two high-availability properties.
 I helped program one of the first real estate finder applications for the newspapers using my own Javascript code that employed the Haversine formula, dramatically increasing the newspaper's clickthru revenue.
 I also won a cash award for decreasing marketing turnaround times to deliver prospective client marketing materials.
 When the Tucson Citizen was dissolved, I helped archive over 30 years worth of articles, >100K documents, which myself and many others have since data-mined for numerous projects.
 I also helped develop the first Daily Star iOS mobile app, which netted the Star >2K app downloads by the middle of 2012.

-#### Foundry Digital Design
+**Foundry Digital Design**
 2007 - 2008

-Foundry was my first entrepreneurial venture to profit from my skills as a technologist.
+Foundry was my first entrepreneurial venture to profit from my skills as a _Technologist/Developer_.
 I had ~30 clients that I developed and hosted web sites for using PHP/Linux/Apache.
 I was one of the original co-founders of the first Tucson Wordpress Meetup, Tucson Digital Arts Community, and what eventually became the first Tucson co-working space at 115 S. Broadway.
 (We could never get rid of the cockroaches.)

 ---